 No WD External Drive Icon On Your Desktop?

-Open a new finder window.
-Look at the top of your Mac’s desktop and from the menu pick preferences.
+Open a new Finder window.
+Look at the top of your Mac’s desktop and from the menu pick Settings or Preferences.

 Go to the General tab.

 And there put a check in the ‘External Disks’ box.

 Now you’re ready to format your drive on Mac.

 How To Format WD Hard Drive For Mac

 A Quick Warning: Formatting your WD hard drive.
 Or SSD drive wipes everything on the drive.